paulpjoby/timelines/README.md

 <p align="center">A powerful & easy to use timeline package for Flutter! 🚀</p>

 > ***Caveat***: This package is an early stage.
 Not enough testing has been done to guarantee stability.
 Some APIs may change.
+My changes arent tested.

 # Examples